nixworks/public/news/2012/03/9/index.md

 ##### Ashkelon Coast Regional Council
 ### [A Thai worker in the Ashkelon Coast Regional Council in Israel is injured by shrapnel of a rocket fired from the Gaza Strip.
 The Iron Dome mobile air defence system intercepts various rockets fired from the Gaza Strip at Ashdod. ](/news/2012/03/9/a-thai-worker-in-the-ashkelon-coast-regional-council-in-israel-is-injured-by-shrapnel-of-a-rocket-fired-from-the-gaza-strip-the-iron-dome-m.md)
-_Context: Ashdod, Iron Dome, Ashkelon Coast Regional Council_
+_Context: Ashkelon Coast Regional Council, Ashdod, Iron Dome_

 ##### Italy
 ### [Italian President Giorgio Napolitano calls on the British government to explain why it did not inform Italy about an attempt to rescue hostages Chris McManus and Franco Lamolinara until after the operation had been carried out. ](/news/2012/03/9/italian-president-giorgio-napolitano-calls-on-the-british-government-to-explain-why-it-did-not-inform-italy-about-an-attempt-to-rescue-hosta.md)
-_Context: Italy, 10 Downing Street, Giorgio Napolitano, President of Italy_
+_Context: 10 Downing Street, Giorgio Napolitano, Italy, President of Italy_

 ##### Simin Daneshvar
 ### [Simin Daneshvar, Iranian academic, novelist, fiction writer and translator dies at the age of 90. ](/news/2012/03/9/simin-daneshvar-iranian-academic-novelist-fiction-writer-and-translator-dies-at-the-age-of-90.md)